rajeshv23/twydev.github.io/_posts/2019-12-30-aws-associate-developer-part5.md

 - Scan
   - to be avoided and use Query if possible
   - if not, reduce page size to slow down the read throughput using `limit` parameter
+- **Sparse Index**
+  - refers to index only used for a small subset of data
+  - only gets updated if incoming record contains index sort key value
+- **Local Secondary Index**
+  - uses same partition key as main table, only different sort key
+  - cannot be added after table creation
+  - good for alternative sorting use-cases on same partition key
+  - attributes fetched from base table
+  - uses provisioned throughput of base table
+- **Global Secondary Index**
+  - can be entirely different attribute as partition as sort key
+  - can be added after table creation
+  - good for entirely different use-case using the same data in table
+  - **Projected Attributes**
+    - stored on the index itself, GSI always use this
+  - uses its own throughput apart from the main table
+- **Global Table**
+  - reconciliation method is last-write-wins

+- **ReturnConsumedCapacity** when write request
+  - TOTAL = total consumed WCU across all indexes and tables
+  - INDEXES = with subtotal breakdowns
+  - NONE

 ## Elastic Beanstalk